Sunday, April 15, 2018

 Dad And Dandelions

-Sometimes I tell my students stuff about my family I don't think they believe, seen through their 2015 eyes.
-This is one of them from November 14, 2011
+Today is the tenth anniversary of Dad's passing.
+Sometimes I tell my students stuff about my family I don't think they believe, seen through their 2018 eyes.
+This is one of them, from November 14, 2011

 To listen to Tony Joe White sing Polk Salad Annie, please copy and paste the link below!